FlxVctr/RADICES/README.md

 Comprehensive Description of Project / Project Goal / Functioning of Code Project to create a sparsified sample network of (German)Twitter Users

+## Disclaimer
+By submitting a pull request to this repository, you agree to license your contribution under the MIT license (as this project is).

 ## How it works
- -Get Twitter App
+1. Create a Twitter Developer app (read more here) #TODO
- -Have users authorise your app (recommended: at least 3) -Fill out config.yml
+2. Have users authorise your app (the more the better - at least one) (see Step X) TODO
- -Indicate seeds
+3. Set up a mysql Database locally or online.
+(See here for reference) (TODO)
+4. Fill out config.yml according to your requirements (See here) TODO
+5. Fill out the seeds_template with your starting seeds or use the given ones (See here) TODO
- -Set up environment with pipenv
+6. Set up your virtual environment with pipenv (LINK TODO)
- -Start Programme
- -(then testing)
+7. Start software, be happy
+8. (Develop the app further - see tests)

 ## Prepare
 Before using the app, some basic preparations have to be made.